What the world are all these page fields about??

 The URL is formatted as the page title where all letters are lower-case, spaces are turned to underscores (_) and all other special characters are removed

-Since there is no way to override the browser bar text and link text shown in search engine results, you should set the Pagetitle to match the text desired for those entries and override the other parts if needed.
+Since there is no way to override the browser bar text and link text shown in search engine results, you should set the Page Title to match the text desired for those entries and override the other parts if needed.

-When to set a Navigation title
+When to set an Alternative Navigation Title

 The Navigation title field is used for: